- How to colour

 - Colouring Pictures Gallery

 Here at Colouring Heaven, we love the enchanting world of unicorns and the incredible colouring that our colourists produce of them.
 Colouring unicorns provides a unique opportunity to be both inspired by nature (by looking at horses) and also to be creative and think outside the box!
-There are no set rules or colour schemes when it comes to unicorns, and you can have fun with things like glitter and patterns.
+There are no set rules or colour schemes when it comes to colour in unicorns, and you can have fun with things like glitter and patterns.

 Within this guide on how to colour unicorns, we’re going to focus on a few techniques, tips and tricks so your unicorn colouring can take flight!

 So sit back, relax and get colouring some beautiful unicorns today!